In This Article

 Instead of building the biggest or most complex models, DeepSeek has focused on efficiency, adaptability, and community-driven development, and that’s allowed it to move fast.

-Initially, this Chinese bot didn’t get much global attention because Western companies dominated the AI space.
+Initially, this DeepSeek AI didn’t get much global attention because Western companies dominated the AI space.
 But as more companies and developers are looking for affordable and customizable AI solutions, DeepSeek is becoming an attractive option.
-Businesses and developers who previously relied on proprietary models are now taking a closer look at what an open-source AI can offer especially when it matches or beats existing solutions.
+Businesses and developers who previously relied on proprietary models are now taking a closer look at what an open-source AI can offer, especially when it matches or beats existing solutions.

 Who Owns DeepSeek?